tillkaeufer/duckling_handson_session_light/README.md

 At the end of this step you should have somewhere a folder called 'duckling_hands-on_session'.

+Can you lastly go into the LineData folder and create a subfolder called binned_data, please.

 ### Installation
 We will be working in a Python 3 environment and need a few python packages.
 First, make sure that you have python 3 running.
 If you are using conda and want to create a new environment you can do this with the follwoing command: